corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 To use Node Explorer, you need:

 * Access to a node, either locally or remotely.
-* Your RCP login details for your local node.
+* Your RPC login details for your local node.
 * SSH credentials for access to a remote node.

 Node Explorer is available for Mac OSX, Windows, and Linux.
 System requirements are matched to the requirements for operating a Corda node.